mfscpayload-690/mfscpayload-690/README.md

 **Cybersecurity Enthusiast | BTech CSE Student | Linux Nerd | Hardware & Network Explorer**

-Hi, I’m Aravind Lal — a BTech Computer Science & Engineering student at IHRD College of Engineering, Kallooppara.
+Hi, I’m Aravind Lal, a BTech Computer Science & Engineering student at IHRD College of Engineering, Kallooppara.
 I specialize in cybersecurity, networking, backend systems, and working close to the hardware and OS-level.
-I’m passionate about building secure systems, analyzing logs, setting up servers, and exploring how networks really work — and how to protect them.
+I’m passionate about building secure systems, analyzing logs, setting up servers, and exploring how networks really work and how to protect them.

 ---